MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy-monitor-respond.md

 ## Data privacy regulations impacting the use of monitoring and response tools

-A sample listing of data privacy regulations that may relate to information governance controls is provided below.
+Here is a sample listing of data privacy regulations that may relate to information governance controls:

 - LGPD Article 46
 - LGPD Article 48